 These hyperparameters were determined by maximizing the marginal likelihood of $l$ and $\sigma$ given the observed time series for a variety of variables.
-We then found that the optimal hyperparameters were narrowly clustered around $l = 0.6$ and $\sigma = 1.5$ and thus fixed these values throughout all later analyses.
+We then found that the optimal hyperparameters were narrowly clustered around $l = 0.4$ and $\sigma = 1.5$ and thus fixed these values throughout all later analyses.
 Fixing the hyperparameters to the same values for all observables instead of determining them per observable also helped to avoid outliers due to sampling noise.

 The error propagation procedure reported in \cref{sec:error-bars} gives error bars on the input data to the GPR smoothing procedure.
 But, by adding a Gaussian white noise kernel to the overall kernel, the average noise strength also becomes a parameter that is learnable through the hyperparameter optimisation procedure described in the previous paragraph.
 Fortunately, the error bars obtained through error propagation broadly agreed with those learned through hyperparameter optimisation in the GPR process.
 This gives further confidence that the approximations necessary for the error propagation are valid.